 - IP theft, network manipulation and other cybercrime

-How to protect big data generated by Internet of Things from cybercriminals is one of the biggest challenges.
+How to protect big data generated by the Internet of Things from cybercriminals is one of the biggest challenges.
 Government, police and IoT manufacturers should figure out effective IoT security solutions to protect people’ security and privacy.

 Expect the Unexpected